Codecademy/docs/content/sql/concepts/aggregate-functions/terms/sum/sum.md

 ## Example

-For instance, suppose there's an `transactions` table with the following values:
+For instance, suppose there's a `transactions` table with the following values:

 | date | amount |
 | -- | -- |